The Dot Theory

 The core programme claim in one paragraph:

 Physical theories map observations into state representations and then evolve those states to generate predictions.
 Dot Theory asks whether some classes of contextual variables that affect modelling and measurement are being treated implicitly, or discarded entirely, in standard representations.
-If such variables can be formalised as auxiliary structure, then an extended state representation may be warranted.
+If and where such variables can be formalised as auxiliary structure, an extended state representation may logically be warranted.

-The programme requirement is strict: any extension must be consistent, must preserve required symmetries unless explicitly justified, must recover the standard formalism as a limiting case, and must generate at least one clear empirical discriminator.
+The programme requirement (of which the physics programme is only an example) is strict: any extension must be consistent, must preserve required symmetries unless explicitly justified, must recover the standard formalism as a limiting case, and must generate at least one clear empirical discriminator.

 What Dot Theory does not claim: